Santiago de Cuba

-Santiago de Cuba is the second-largest city in Cuba and the capital city of Santiago de Cuba Province.
+Santiago de Cuba (/es/) is the second-largest city in Cuba and the capital city of Santiago de Cuba Province.
 It lies in the southeastern area of the island, some 870 km southeast of the Cuban capital of Havana.

 The municipality extends over 1023.8 km2, and contains the communities of Antonio Maceo, Bravo, Castillo Duany, Daiquirí, El Caney, El Cobre, El Cristo, Guilera, Leyte Vidal, Moncada and Siboney.

 Historically Santiago de Cuba has been the second-most important city on the island after Havana, and remains the second-largest.
 It lies on a bay connected to the Caribbean Sea and is an important sea port.
 In 2022, the city of Santiago de Cuba recorded a population of 507,167 people.

 History

 Santiago de Cuba in 1856 by Edouard Laplante and Leonardo Barañano.
 Firestone Library, Princeton University.